MartinCowey/fishing_project/README.md

 - **Should Haves**: these began to add more functionality to the user experience and widen the scope further.
 - **Could Haves**: again further scope to add more interactivity and user experience beyond me initial MVP, some of which did manage to get done
 - **Won't Haves**: these weren't adopted in my project as I wanted to give myself a more rounded scope for elements that had a possible range for the scope

+### User Stories

 ### Wireframes